The COVID-19 Interview Series

 The Swedish COVID-19 Data Portal provides information, guidelines, tools and services to support researchers in utilising Swedish and European infrastructures for data sharing, in particular the European COVID-19 Data Portal (see the news item: A National Data Portal Makes It Easier to Research COVID-19).

 Questions on COVID-19 were included in various FORS surveys and then made available to researchers in Switzerland.
 Below is a selection of surveys with research results.
 All data are on FORSbase.

 - MOSAiCH-ISSP: a three-wave online panel survey with questions on the coronavirus pandemic and the measures to control the spread of the virus was added to the annual social survey MOSAiCH.
-The focus of this Covid-19 survey is on questions about well-being, work, work-life balance, and politics.
 The first wave was fielded from end of April to mid-June 2020.
+The results of the COVID-19 survey are summarised in factsheets about well-being, family, work, work-life balance, and politics.

 - The Swiss Household Panel has conducted a special wave to assess the living conditions during the COVID-19 semi-lockdown in spring 2020.